 For mums in general, it pays to spend some time in pregnancy really learning about breastfeeding.
 Your antenatal classes are a good start.
 Maybe some reading and speaking to other mums; especially those who are breastfeeding successfully.
 Attending a La Leche League meeting (breastfeeding support group) would certainly give a lot of practical and visual information too.

-In this day and age it’s not uncommon for mums-to-be to have never held a baby or actually seen another mother breastfeed…let alone breastfeed twins.
+In this day and age, it’s not uncommon for mums-to-be to have never held a baby or actually seen another mother breastfeed…let alone breastfeed twins.
 Mums with twins really need information that is specific to you, so your histories will have bearing on how feeding is managed.

 Using a Lactation Consultant

 Consider having a one on one consultation with a Lactation Consultant to ensure you have a clear understanding of breastfeeding.
-I’m in Auckland and the NZLCA Lactation Consultants website will help you locate other Lactation Consultants in your area.

 The more prepared you are, the better.
 How often do you hear “it didn’t work for us”, or “I tried really hard but it all fell apart”?
 Make sure you have a game plan because knowledge is power.

 Mothers often feel overwhelmed, overtired and overdosed on advice after birth.
 And what’s worse is that the advice is not always correct for you and your babies!
 With an overload of advice, who should you follow?
 People may be saying opposing things so understanding more will put you a step ahead.
-If you have learnt the basics in pregnancy you will be able to better identify what is useful for you.
+If you have learned the basics in pregnancy you will be able to better identify what is useful for you.